tidyverse/tidyverse.org/content/articles/2017-08-08-contributing.md

 You can avoid these lengthy wait times by contributing to projects being actively developed.
-Look at the GitHub contributions of members of the Tidyverse and times of recent commits of projects to see which are active and which are fallow.
+Look at the GitHub contributions of members of the tidyverse and times of recent commits of projects to see which are active and which are fallow.

 ### Be attentive, not pushy ###